 The role that wine used to play in my country always pissed me off: not an essential part of almost any meal like elsewhere, but rather a binge drink afterwards / a treat for special occasions.
 For me & my family, wine is like food, something that should be on your table every day.
 Our bread and butter (literally).

 This is the kind of wine I wanna make: affordable, everyday, friendly stuff.
 Not something for the upper class, not something you need to swirl your glass and head around, talking about viscosity or minerality for ages (no offense, but jeez do I hate this word).
 My wine is for drinking, not for flashing posh terms.
 And the Forks & Knives range is a perfect embodiment of this.

 Originally varietal wines, now all blends.
-Aged in stainless steel tanks and big neutral barrels of 600 and 3000 litres.
-All bottled under crown caps to keep all that energy in, and once again in clear bottles because, jeez, look at those colours!
+Aged in stainless steel tanks and big neutral barrels of 600 and 3000 liters.
+All bottled under crown caps to keep all that energy in, and once again in clear bottles because, jeez, look at those colors!
 No sulfur added, no fining, no filtration.
 The normal way.